IgniteUI/igniteui-docfx/en/components/chip.md

 Removing can be enabled by setting the [`removable`]({environment:angularApiUrl}/classes/igxchipcomponent.html#removable) input to `true`.
 When enabled, a remove button is rendered at the end of the chip.
 When removing a chip, the [`onRemove`]({environment:angularApiUrl}/classes/igxchipcomponent.html#onremove) event is emitted.

-By default the chip does not remove itself from the template when the user wants to delete a chip.
-This needs to be handled manually.
+By default, the chip doesn't get automatically removed from the DOM tree upon clicking on the remove icon.
+Removal needs to be handled manually.

 ```html
 <igx-chip *ngFor="let chip of chipList" [id]="chip.id" [removable]="true" (onRemove)="chipRemoved($event)">